jschwartzman/command-history/README.md

 In order to copy commands to the system clipboard, you must have a system clipboard manager installed on your system.

+This project is documented in the January 2019 issue of Linux Format Magazine (LXF245)

 Created by:
 John Schwartzman
 john@fortesystem.com